Egg industry continues to build trust

 “It’s clear that COVID-19 has increased community awareness of the importance of food safety and security in Australia,” says Dr Kieren Moffat, CSIRO Senior Research Scientist.
 “But what we can also see is that, on key measures like trust, the 2020 data continues a positive trend for the egg industry, independent of the effects of the pandemic.”

-The research found that Australians felt that egg production standards remain high in the country, with 86 percent of Australians agreeing that eggs produced in Australia adhere to strict food safety standards and 84 percent agreeing that the response of the Australia egg industry to outbreaks of Salmonella are effective in protecting public health.
+The research found that Australians felt that egg production standards remain high in the country.
+Eight-six percent of Australians agree that eggs produced in Australia adhere to strict food safety standards; 84 percent agree that the response of the Australia egg industry to outbreaks of Salmonella are effective in protecting public health.

 “The Australian egg industry is extremely proactive in working with authorities to ensure that there are strong food safety and biosecurity measures in place,” says Rowan McMonnies, Managing Director of Australian Eggs.
 “It’s good to see that Australians recognise the efforts of the egg industry to prioritise their safety.”